 B School stakeholders are not only the school board, parents, staff, and students, but also local business owners, community groups and leaders, professional organizations, potential enrolments, youth organizations, the faith community, media, etc. Anyone who affects or is affected by the school's actions.
 Family and society involvement is a powerful influence on the success of the school's programs and activities.
 When families are involved in school's programs and activities, they can help in giving brilliant ideas on how the programs and activities be more intellectual.
 Their outmost support can make their children cooperate well in school.
 They can also help in covering the little some of expenses in the programs and activities.
-The school budget is barely enough to cover core academic programs, maintenance and upgrades for the schools are rarely covered by the school's budget.
+The school budget is barely enough to cover core academic programs.
+Very little is left for enrichment programs and many times are left out of the budget.
+In addition, of paying for programs, maintenance and upgrades for the schools are rarely covered by the school's budget.
 Many times, schools manage to maintain their facilities by support and donations from the community.
-This also helps to make the children more interested in their studies and demonstrate more positive attitudes and behaviours1.
+This also helps to make the children more interested in their studies and demonstrate more positive attitudes and behaviours.